I. General Sociology

 II.
 Sociological Theory:

-Three sociological perspectives: Structural Functionalism, Symbolic interactions and Conflict.
-Theorists: Ibn-i-Khaldun, Spencer, August Comte, Emile Dukheim, Max Weber, Karl Marx, Parson.
+Three sociological perspectives: Structural Functionalism, Symbolic interactions, and Conflict.
+Theorists: Ibn-i-Khaldun, Spencer, August Comte, Emile Durkheim, Max Weber, Karl Marx, Parson.

 III.
 Methods of Sociological Research:

 Scientific Method, Steps in research, Types of Questionnaire Research Design, Surveys, Observation, and Case Studies.

 |1.||Sociology : A down to earth approach||James M. Henslin|